-A systematic review of Building Performance Evaluation criterias (BPE)
+Systematic review the criteria for Building Performance Evaluation (BPE)

 Abstract

-The objective of this article is to provide, through a systematic review of the literature, focused on the quality control of buildings, a database to present the Building Performance Evaluation (BPE) most used criteria.
+The objective of this article is to provide, through a systematic review of the literature focused on quality control of buildings, a consistent database to present the criteria most used by the Building Performance Evaluation (BPE).
 Through this review, 782 articles were identified, of which 15 were selected considering the subject's adherence to the research and publication period.
-It was discussed the main information about the articles, their authors and journals.
+The main information about the articles, their authors and journals was discussed.
 The performance criteria compiled by the analyzed articles used as basis: literature, questionnaires and interviews with users and professionals of the area, consultation with specialists in the segment and technical visits to buildings.
-With these identified criteria, it was possible to define 9 dimensions of analysis that are presented and discussed in this document.
+With these identified criteria it was possible to define 9 dimensions of analysis that are discussed and presented in this document.

 Downloads